The Science Behind

 3D visualization and assessment of affected areas within the jaw to identify non-mineralized or metabolically active regions.

-2. Nutritional and Vitamin Balance
+2. Nutritional & Vitamin Balance

 Optimization of nutrient and vitamin intake pre- and postoperatively to ensure biological readiness for healing.